tkn-tub/ns3-gym/src/buildings/doc/source/buildings-design.rst

 Height Gain Model (HG)
 -----------------------

 This component model the gain due to the fact that the transmitting device is on a floor above the ground.
-In literature [turkmani]_ this gain has been evaluated as about 2 dB per floor.
+In the literature [turkmani]_ this gain has been evaluated as about 2 dB per floor.
 This gain can be applied to all the indoor to outdoor communications and vice-versa.

 Shadowing Model